Contact

 Graham successfully negotiated an out-of-court settlement of £7.25million to pay for V’s future care and accommodation needs for his lifetime.

 Graham specialises in cerebral palsy cases.
 If you would like to ask Graham a question about a potential case, or if you have a general query about any personal injury, contact Graham Bell at Thomson Snell & Passmore solicitors on 01892 701358 in confidence.
+We offer no win no fee agreements on the vast majority of our clinical negligence and personal injury cases.

 How can we help?